Developer(s) – Bullfrog Studios & Krisalis Software

-The biggest issue I have with this game, however, is that there is a fixed lifespan, making the game very short-lived for one in it’s genre.
-The game’s main mode can be complete in less than six hours, and for a game that can be made to last an infinite amount if time, that’s almost unforgivable.
+The biggest issue I have with this game, however, is that there is a fixed lifespan, making the game very short-lived for one in its genre.
+The game’s main mode can be complete in less than six hours, and for a game that can be made to last an infinite amount of time, that’s almost unforgivable.
 Unlike Rollercoaster Tycoon, there doesn’t exist any kind of endless mode, whereby players can just build and maintain a hospital, and stick to it; they simply have to meet all the hospital’s requirements, and then move on the next until the game is complete.
 That, in turn, also affects the gameplay, as this makes it a lot less satisfying to play than it easily could have been.

 Storyline – N/A (10/10)

-Theme Hospital doesn’t have any kind of established story, or even much in the way of a basic premise; but nor did it need anything like that to be any more enjoyable.
-The only elements of story is in the game’s humour, which can make the ambience of the game both funny and taboo at the same time, but otherwise, there isn’t much else to talk about in terms of story.
+Theme Hospital doesn’t have any kind of established story or even much in the way of a basic premise; but nor did it need anything like that to be any more enjoyable.
+The only element of the story is in the game’s humor, which can make the ambiance of the game both funny and taboo at the same time, but otherwise, there isn’t much else to talk about in terms of story.
 There’s no need for the game to lose marks for not having something that it didn’t necessarily have to have.